DoD Cybersecurity Framework

 Yes.
 The kit is designed for self-paced use.
 Your team works through the gap assessment, SSP, policies, and POAM on your own schedule.
 There are no required sessions, no project timeline imposed externally, and no dependencies on scheduling with a consultant.
 If you want structured advisory input alongside the kit, that is available as a separate add-on.

 No. The kit provides the tools and documentation structure to support your readiness effort.
-Certification outcomes depend on whether your organization correctly implements and maintains the required practices, and for Level 2, on the results of an assessment conducted by an authorized C3PAO.
+Certification outcomes depend on whether your organization correctly implements and maintains the required practices, and, for Level 2, on the results of the assessment required by the applicable contract — which may be an authorized self-assessment or a C3PAO certification assessment.
 No consulting resource or documentation toolkit can guarantee a certification outcome.

 Implementation timelines vary significantly based on your current cybersecurity posture, organization size, and the CMMC level required.
 Organizations with existing NIST SP 800-171 documentation and controls in place may be able to prepare for an assessment in a few months.
 Organizations starting from scratch may need six months to a year or more.
 Starting early with a structured kit gives your team the time to work through each phase without contract pressure forcing the timeline.